Sigvi05/Neutronia/README.md

     * Neutronia: PE-Sun

 ## Neutronia: Overworld Expansion
-This module is aimed at the Overworld and expanding as much as I can in it like adding new biomes, structures, new blocks, new items and new entities.
+This group is aimed at the Overworld and expanding as much as I can in it like adding new biomes, structures, new blocks, new items and new entities.

 ## Neutronia: End Expansion
 This is wip